-One of the core missions of the Office of the Attorney General is to protect senior citizens from scams, abuse and explotation.
-Our seniors are under attack.
-Whether they are the victim of physical abuse or financial exploitation, they have never been more at risk.
-The attorney general believes every senior should be able to age with dignity, and that it is our job to protect them.
+Attorney General Cameron is committed to protecting senior citizens from scams, abuse and exploitation, and he believes every senior should be able to age with dignity, and that it is our job to protect them.
 Allegations of abuse will be investigated, and abusers will be prosecuted.

 Shielding Seniors from Scams